 233 Id. at p.
-6 ("In response [to the letter from Jay Bratt], President Trump directed his staff to place a second lock on the door to the storage room, and one was added."); Just Security, Trump's Knowledge of MAL Classified Documents - Truth Social Posts, www.justsecurity.org/wp-content/uploads/2022/09/Trumps-Knowledge-of-of-MAL-Classified-Documents-Truth-Social.pdf ("The DOJ and FBI asked my legal representatives to put an extra lock on the door leading to the place where boxes were stored in Mar-a-Lago - We agreed.
+6 ("In response [to the letter from Jay Bratt], President Trump directed his staff to place a second lock on the door to the storage room, and one was added."); Just Security, Trump's Knowledge of MAL Classified Documents - Truth Social Posts, www.justsecurity.org/wp-content/uploads/2022/09/Trumps-Knowledge-of-ofof the documents.
+At least some of the boxes were later returned to the storage room, while some of the documents remained in the residence."234

+MAL-Classified-Documents-Truth-Social.pdf ("The DOJ and FBI asked my legal representatives to put an extra lock on the door leading to the place where boxes were stored in Mar-a-Lago - We agreed.
 They were shown the secured area, and the boxes themselves.").